The 4 Stages of Team Development

 But chances are that even if you have experienced the high and low periods of teams, you might not know exactly what they mean or why they happen.
-Bruce Tuckman defined these different stages of group development as Forming, Storming, Norming, and Performing.
+Bruce Tuckman defined these 4 different stages of team development as Forming, Storming, Norming, and Performing.

 So, why should you know these stages?
 Simply put, being able to recognize your team’s current stage will allow you to better cater to your team and, if you are the team leader, to lead them to the shared goals.
 Here’s a breakdown of each stage and what to expect.

 The first stage of team development consists of the team coming together, or forming.
 During this stage, members focus mainly on how they fit into the group, as they try to gain acceptance within the team.
 Because of this, there might be a lot of individual insecurity at the beginning.
 Members want their teammates to see them as competent and deserving individuals and as someone who can make a real impact on the team.
 With everyone trying to fit in, the communication during this stage is typically in a polite manner, so members may be less inclined to voice their own opinions.

 Leaders of a team in the Forming stage have a lot of responsibility in helping the team come together.
 Members look to the leader for guidance, support, and structure.
 This stage is the time to create a team structure to stabilize the team throughout its development.
 The structure could give roles to certain individuals or rule for all members to follow, but it should provide a basic outline for how the team will function.
 The leader should guide the members through the process of getting to know one another and should motivate members to reach the team goals.